Thank you for your generous donations, which make our work possible! Our ongoing projects are:

 other Initiatives

-SOLAR PANELS—The budget for the solar water pump has been raised; the CSN board is awaiting the installer's availability.
-Above the current 5 kilowatts that provide power to the Mother House, additional solar panels are needed to meet current electrical needs and power future homes that will secure more children.
+SOLAR PANELS—Currently, 5 kw powers the Mother House.
+Additional solar panels are needed to meet current electrical needs and to power future homes that will accommodate more children.

 BACKGROUND INFORMATION